luizlacerdam/LuizLacerda/README.md

 ## Hey, welcome to my profile!

 I'm Luiz Lacerda, from Recife, Brazil.
 I use to say that I started my life when applied to be an exchange student.
 I lived one year in Chama - New Mexico and it was a great year for me.
-Since I came back from there I went to college earning an engineering degre where it was my first time studying codding.
+Since I came back from there I went to college earning an engineering degree where it was my first time studying codding.
 Now I'm studying web development and CS.
 ##

 <div align="center">